NeoSeo/Obsidian/Daily Done List.md

 [[2024-02-14]] Learnt percentile_disc(0.5) within group (order by sal)

-[[2024-02-15]] Learnt correlation query and non-correlation queries using in
+[[2024-02-15]] Learnt correlation query and non-correlation queries using in or exists.
+In this case, subqueries are offering unique values to main queries, **NOT changing the level of sets of main queries **